 The management company aspires to resolutely withdraw from the financing of the coal industry by 2030.
 This includes all investible companies that are active in the field of coal mining, coal processing, coal burning (for the production of electrical or thermal energy), coal transport and other infrastructure.
 In the sustainable investment process, no investment whatsoever is allowed in coal production.

 Negative criteria for companies:

 Environmental negative criteria (category "E")

-- Fossil fuels with a focus on coal: production, mining, processing and use, and other related services

-- High-volume fracking and extraction of oil sands - Nuclear power production
+- Coal: production, mining, processing and use, and other related services - Extraction of oil and gas (including high-volume fracking and extraction of oil sands)